josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🌍_Global_Powers/🇬🇧_risking_the_union_for_plausible_deniability.md

 apparently, some people are willing to march us into the dissolution of the United Kingdom of Great Britain and Northern Ireland, largely, although not completely, as a result of this.

 If you think about it, that is pretty interesting.

+but also stuff like this is contradictory to devolution, which is a big part of the argument: https://www.resultsense.com/insights/2026-09-23-tbi-ai-enabled-state-uk-delivery-record/

+there’s a lot of arrows in the diagram.